gameontext/gameon/README.md

 If you run on an operating system that uses a host VM for docker images (e.g. Windows or Mac), then you need to update some values in `gameon.env` to match the IP address of your host.
 The host IP address is returned by `docker-machine ip <machine-name>`.

-`go-setup.sh` and `go-build.sh` will create a customized copy of `gameon.env` for the active DOCKER_MACHINE_NAME, that will perform the substitution to the associated IP address.
+`go-setup.sh` will create a customized copy of `gameon.env` for the active DOCKER_MACHINE_NAME, that will perform the substitution to the associated IP address.

 ### Iterative development of Java applications with WDT
 We highly recommend using WebSphere Developer Tools (WDT) to work with the Java services contained in the sample.